-1) Arc welding must not be carried out unless workers who may be exposed to radiation from the arc flash are protected by adequate screens, curtains or partitions or wear suitable eye protection.

-(2) A screen, curtain or partition near an arc welding operation must be made of or be treated with a flame resistant material or coating, and must have a non-reflective surface finish.
+- Arc welding must not be carried out unless workers who may be exposed to radiation from the arc flash are protected by adequate screens, curtains or partitions or wear suitable eye protection. - A screen, curtain or partition near an arc welding operation must be made of or be treated with a flame-resistant material or coating and must have a non-reflective surface finish.

-Note: 12 m (40 ft) is the recommended minimum distance from which an electric welding arc should be seen by the unprotected eye.
+Note: 12 m (40 ft.) is the recommended minimum distance from which an electric welding arc should be seen by the unprotected eye.

-9.0 Welding Fumes
+Welding Fumes

-9.1.1 Composition of welding fumes
+Composition of welding fumes

-Welding fumes are a complex mixture of metallic oxides, silicates and fluorides.
-Fumes are formed when a metal is heated above its boiling point and its vapours condense into very fine, particles (solid particulates).

-Yes, welding fumes contain oxides of the metals in the material being welded.
+- Welding fumes are a complex mixture of metallic oxides, silicates, and fluorides.
+Fumes are formed when a metal is heated above its boiling point and its vapors condense into very fine, particles (solid particulates). - Yes, welding fumes contain oxides of the metals in the material being welded. - Vapors or fumes can come from coatings and residues on metal being welded.
+Some ingredients in coatings can have toxic effects.